Netanyahu calls comments to erase village ‘inappropriate’

 It appeared to be his first public response to Smotrich’s remarks since they were made Wednesday.

 Netanyahu’s Twitter thread underlines how the Israeli leader has had to balance the ideologies of the far-right members of his government with the expectations of Israel’s chief ally, the United States.
-Smotrich is the head of one of several ultranationalist parties that help make up Netanyahu’s government, its most right-wing ever.
+Smotrich is the head of one of several ultranationalist parties that help make up Netanyahu’s government, Israel’s most right-wing ever.

-Jewish settlers of the occupied West Bank last week rampaged through the Palestinian village of Hawara, where earlier in the day two Israeli brothers were killed in a Palestinian shooting attack.
+Jewish settlers in the occupied West Bank last week rampaged through the Palestinian village of Hawara, where earlier in the day two Israeli brothers were killed in a Palestinian shooting attack.
 Later in the week, Smotrich said the village should be erased — by Israeli forces and not by private citizens.

 Smotrich later backtracked, saying he didn’t mean for the village to be erased but for Israel to operate surgically within it against Palestinian militants.
 Still, his earlier comments sparked an international outcry.
 The U.S. called them repugnant and urged Netanyahu to “publicly and clearly reject and disavow them.”
 The United Nations and Middle East powerhouses Egypt and Saudi Arabia also condemned Smotrich’s remarks.

-In a Hebrew tweet posted around the same time, Netanyahu said even foreign diplomats make mistakes, an apparent reference to a report by Israeli Channel 12 that U.S. Ambassador to Israel Tom Nides made disparaging remarks about Smotrich ahead of his visit to Washington this week, saying he would “throw him off the plane,” if he could.
+In a Hebrew tweet posted around the same time as his English thread, Netanyahu said even foreign diplomats make mistakes, an apparent reference to a report by Israeli Channel 12 that U.S. Ambassador to Israel Tom Nides made disparaging remarks about Smotrich ahead of his visit to Washington this week, saying he would “throw him off the plane,” if he could.
 A U.S. Embassy spokesperson denied he had made the remarks.

 Smotrich, in a tweet Saturday, said he was “convinced that he didn’t mean to incite to kill me when he said I must be thrown from the plane just as I didn’t mean to harm innocents when I said Hawara must be erased.”